 Some tools and material are needed, so make sure you have them before you start.
 In the picture below, from left to right, there are 1. the ping-pong balls (blue box), 2. a pencil, 3. some painter’s tape (which was not used), 4. sandpaper, and 5. a sharp knife.

 Before you begin, make sure to be careful when cutting the ping-pong balls - they can be difficult to cut and the plastic can give in at the most unexpected moment.
-As for altered states of consciousness, the ones we are now interested in are those induced by an MMGF, not by a near-death experience.
-So please be careful and try to avoid cutting yourself fatally with the knife.
+There is a concrete risk of cutting yourself.

 Cut the Ping-Pong Balls in Two